Phase 1 Environmental Site Assessment Requirements:

 SBA Loan Environmental Due Diligence Reports

 AAI also has extensive experience in performing Environmental Due Diligence reports for Small Business Administration (SBA) loans for a variety of properties, including: gas stations, retail centers, commercial properties and industrial properties.
 AAI includes the reliance letter required by the SBA for free.
 The SBA's Standard Operating Procedures (SOP 50-10(5)) for 7A and 504 loans that went into effect in August of 2008 are essential for approval of your loan application.
-These new procedures have specific standards that must be adhered to for certain industries with potential for environmental liabilities.
+These procedures have specific standards that must be adhered to for certain industries with potential for environmental liabilities.
 AAI Environmental will make sure your due diligence reports adhere to these requirements.
 Otherwise, your loan could be rejected.
 When applying for a commercial mortgage, hiring a consultant with experience in conducting these environmental reports is important for your new or existing business venture.

 Lender-approved and trusted, AAI Environmental Corporation's Phase 1 Environmental Site Assessment reports have been universally-accepted in every state in the union.
 Fast, accurate, economical and fully-insured reports are certified by an EPA-compliant "Environmental Professional."